-You will be able to enjoy different sound experience by pulling down the arrow, totally 23 kinds of sound effect will be shown for selection.
+You will be able to enjoy different sound experiences by pulling down the arrow, a total of 23 sound effects will be shown for selection.
 Realtek HD Audio Sound Manager also provides five popular settings "Stone Corridor", "Bathroom", "Sewer pipe", "Arena" and "Audio Corridor" for quick enjoyment.